-The Academic Affairs Committee shall be the academic policy committee of the Senate and shall formulate and review all matters related to academic and educational policies and procedures.
-The Committee shall also serve as liaison with appropriate administrators and administrative bodies of the university.
-The Academic Affairs Committee shall consist of eight collegial representatives, each to be elected by his or her college, one member of the educational development faculty elected by that group, three members at large elected by the Academic Senate, and the Provost or his or her delegate (ex officio, voting).
+The Academic Affairs Committee shall be the educational policy committee of the Senate and shall formulate and review all matters related to educational policies and procedures, with the exception of policies that are in the purview of the ICC and Graduate Council.
+The committee shall also serve as liaison with appropriate administrators and administrative bodies of the university.
+The Academic Affairs Committee shall consist of the following: one faculty member per college, each to be elected by his or her collegial faculty; three members at large elected by the Academic Senate; and the provost or his or her delegate (ex officio, voting).

 AY2015 AAC Charges

 1. Review Policy D02.0 and suggest revisions, as deemed necessary, to ensure compliance with MSCHE